Last updated on November 7th, 2023 at 01:13 pm

-Olive oil was almost a currency at that time- the olive press fee was paid for in a percentage of oil pressed, and the priest was paid in olive oil to give a monthly service at San Stefano.
+Olive oil was almost a currency at that time- the olive press fee was paid for in a percentage of oil press, and the priest was paid in olive oil to give a monthly service at San Stefano.

-With tourism the olive industry fell into decline as people had their own work to do, the cost of labour increased sharply, and mechanization meant that the old olive press was no longer economical to use.
+With tourism the olive industry fell into decline as people had their own work to do, the cost of labor increased sharply, and mechanization meant that the old olive press was no longer economical to use.

 Now the estate has been broken up and developed.